researchsoft/website/content/_index/25-join-resa.md

   - Attending our monthly [Research Softaware Community Forum](https://www.researchsoft.org/events/2022-06/)
   - Joining [task forces](./taskforces/) focused on specific activities
   - Receiving updates through our regular [newsletter](./news/)
+  - Encouraging your organisation to become an [Organisational Member](https://www.researchsoft.org/membership/)
   - Helping to raise awareness of the importance of software in research through use of [ReSA resources](./resa-resources/)
   - Connecting with other community members at our [events](./events/)
   - Joining the ReSA [Slack](https://researchsoft.slack.com/join/shared_invite/zt-1flmrglww-SoWjAK_5TJyqLU_~Jx697w#/shared-invite/email)